Skip to content

 Consumption rule

-The consumed energy is removed from the plant and added to the swarm.
+The consumed energy is removed from the plant and added to the swarm's energy reserve.

 Plant death during feeding